Texas Accessibility Standards

 Backfill is the replacement of excavated soil into a trench usually against or around a foundation wall.

 Bedrock is the subsurface layer of earth that is suitable to support a structure.

-Performance Bond is a bond that insures that the contractor or builder will complete the project.
+Performance Bond is a bond that ensures that the contractor or builder will complete the project.

 Building Paper is a waterproof, heavy paper used in the construction of walls and roofs.
 It also provides insulation.